pipobscure/pipobscure/_posts/2015-01-18-shortcuttothestars-carasala-my-friend-john.markdown

 ---
 layout: post
-title: "> Instant MAD respect for any guy why did this!
+title: "Instant MAD respect for any guy why did this!
 It’s so rarely they call out each other on their misogonystic bullshit"
 date: 2015-01-18 22:53:24 Z
 tags: []